Meghagasti27/pathfinder/README.md

 ## Contributing
 This project is open to contributions, bug reports, and suggestions.
 If you've found a bug or have a suggestion, please open an issue.

-# License
-This project is licensed under the MIT License.

-Enjoy visualizing pathfinding algorithms!